imdrasil/jennifer.cr/README.md

 ## Usage

 Jennifer allows you to maintain everything for your models - from db migrations and field mapping to callbacks and building queries.
-For detailed information see the [documentation](./docs/index.md).
+For detailed information see the [guide](https://imdrasil.github.io/site/jennifer.cr/docs/) or [api documentation](https://imdrasil.github.io/site/jennifer.cr/versions).

 #### Migration